SimiaCryptus/intellij-aicoder/README.md

 ## **Support**

-Should you encounter issues or require further information, please consult our comprehensive documentation and FAQs.
-For further assistance, you can reach our support team through our contact page.
+Should you encounter issues or require further information, please file an issue on our github project.

+Understand that this plugin is in active development, and we are constantly working to improve and expand its abilities.

 With AI Coding Assistant, coding becomes more efficient, versatile, and customizable, enhancing your productivity and creative potential.
 We look forward to seeing what you will create!